MThompson384/AI-Final-Project/README.md

 ### Expected Outcomes:

-Development of robust AI-driven tools that lead to decreased operational costs and increased profit margins for shipping companies.
+:anchor: Development of robust AI-driven tools that lead to decreased operational costs and increased profit margins for shipping companies.

-Realization of an enhanced decision-making framework that leverages data analytics to seize market opportunities promptly.
+:anchor: Realization of an enhanced decision-making framework that leverages data analytics to seize market opportunities promptly.

-Through the exploration of these aspects, this project aims to contribute valuable insights into the effective use of AI in the maritime industry, helping Bearing reaffirm its position as an innovator in shipping technology.
+:anchor: Through the exploration of these aspects, this project aims to contribute valuable insights into the effective use of AI in the maritime industry, helping Bearing reaffirm its position as an innovator
+in shipping technology.

 ## Project Details :computer:
 ### Project Description: